MeeranB/week4-autocomplete/understanding.md

     - This splits the string into the following array `[ "" , "search", "p" ]`
     - We then take the 2nd index `"p"` and assign it to our query variable

+ - We then begin building our response object by setting the `content-type` header to `index.html`

 3. `fs.readFile` read the contents of a file of the file path.

+  - The file path read in at this point is our locally stored `pokedex.text` file
+  - The second parameter in the `readFile` method is a function which is called once the text file has been parsed
+  - The `readFile` method creates the constant `file` which is call-able within our callback function here

 4. The first `if` statement deals with any errors with the file system

 ```javascript